 The HPV lesions may also appear to have black spots within them in some cases.
 This is usually the result of blood vessel thrombosis in the wart.

 The color of genital warts can depend on a person’s skin tone.
 For example, a person with darker skin may notice warts are slightly darker than their skin tone.

 Although genital warts are usually painless, some people experience itching, bleeding, or burning.

 If a person does not have warts, this does not mean they do not have HPV.

 In males, warts from HPV commonly develop on the penile shaft.
 They may appear as raised or flat bumps with a smooth or rough surface.
+Some people may mistake this for a HPV rash.
 The bumps may have stem-like projections or have a cauliflower-like appearance.

 Sometimes, pubic hair or the foreskin of uncircumcised males can hide warts, making them difficult to see.
 The size and number of warts also may vary.
 Bumps may appear on the: